facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 }
 ```

-The added lines instantiate a new `RTNCenteredTextManager` object so that the React Native runtime can use it to render our Fabric Component.
+The added lines instantiate a new `RTNCenteredTextManager` object so that the React Native runtime can use it to render our Fabric Native Component.

-## 5. Adding the Fabric Component To Your App
+## 5. Adding the Fabric Native Component To Your App

-This is the last step to finally see your Fabric Component running on your app.
+This is the last step to finally see your Fabric Native Component running on your app.

 ### Shared